websanco/liferay-learn/docs/dxp-cloud/latest/en/platform-services/restoring-data-from-a-backup.md

 1. Click on *Backups* in the environment menu.

-Follow these steps to restore an environment from the *Backups* page in your `prd` environment:

 1. Click on the *Actions* button ( ⋮ ) for the backup you want to use to restore a project environment.

 1. Click on *Restore to...*

    ![Figure 1: Click on the Actions button, and then click Restore To...](./restoring-data-from-a-backup/images/01.png)

-1. Click the drop-down *Environment* menu in the *Restore to...* page, and select the environment you want to restore.
+1. Click the drop-down *Environment* menu, and select the environment you want to restore.

    ![Figure 2: Select the environment you want to restore.](./restoring-data-from-a-backup/images/02.png)